Anger management: Seneca

 One of the first people to study anger and the control of anger was the Roman philosopher Seneca.
 He studied anger during his lifetime, c.
-4 BC – AD 65, and from his experiences and observations he formulated ways to control anger.
+4 BC – AD 65, and from his experiences and observations, he formulated ways to control anger.
 This could be considered an early form of anger management.
-Seneca noted the importance of how to avoid becoming angry, how to quit being angry, and how to deal with anger in other people.
+Seneca noted the importance of how to avoid becoming angry, quitting being angry, and dealing with anger in other people.

 Before him, Athenodorus Cananites (74 BC – 7 AD) counseled Octavian to recite the alphabet before acting in anger.

 Another theorist who came after Seneca was Galen, a Roman era philosopher, who built on the work of Seneca to formulate new ideas in the area of anger management.
 Galen stresses the importance of a mentor to help deal with excess anger.

 Peter Stearns

 Sir Peter Stearns played an important part in researching the differences in anger between genders.
 Stearns concluded that there are similarities between male and females experience of anger.
 June Crawford came up with an opposing idea about how the two genders deal with anger.
 Her research concluded that men and women deal with anger by different means.